rimutaka/hugo-serif-theme/content/employers/features/expertise-match.md

 ---
-weight: 3
+weight: 2
-icon: "features/non-judgemental.svg"
+icon: "features/expertise-match.svg"
 ---

-## Style match
+## Expertise match

-Define soft metrics important to you and your team:
+Define the required level of expertise using proxy metrics:

-* commit size and messages
+* Years of experience
-* code commenting
+* Project size
-* documentation
+* Lines of code